Ghansoli railway station

 Ghansoli is a railway station on the Harbour line of the Mumbai Suburban Railway network.
 It is located on Thane–Belapur road in Sector-2 of Ghansoli node.
 The station is located in the vicinity of multiple business parks and office spaces, including the corporate headquarters of Reliance Industries Ltd.

 Ghansoli node comes under the jurisdiction of Rabale police station and adjoins Koparkhairane node towards the South, Airoli node towards the North and Dighe towards the East.
 Mangroves line the Western borders of Ghansoli.
 This station is equipped with basic amenities like toilets, ticket counter only for local trains, ATVM, and coupon validating machines, CCTV surveillance, and special arrangement for disabled persons.
+This station however doesnt have any food facilities and for basic fast food and water people have to go outside the station.
+You can go to Jaslok Sweets, Burger King, WoW Momos, Prem Sweets, Ganesh Vadapav and many other small eateries for catching fast food.
 Currently Ghansoli Station surrounding area is being upgraded for better parking facilities and other facilities for the travellers.